 Venice, one of the oldest and most beautiful regions of Italy, is the esteemed birthplace of numerous prominent families, and of a family that bears the surname Palmerucci.
 Although people were originally known only by a single name, it became necessary for them to adopt a second name to identify themselves, as populations grew and travel became more frequent.
 The process of adopting fixed hereditary surnames was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Palmerucci was a surname derived from an occupation.
 Occupational surnames, which are less common than other types of surnames in Italy, date back to the feudal era.
 The surname Palmerucci is an occupational name for a person who carries palm branches in processions.
 The surname Palmerucci is a common occupational name for a pilgrim or cleric who frequently a carried a palm branch.
 The surname Palmerucci is derived from the Old French word "palmier," which meant "cleric" in Medieval times.

 The surname Palmerucci was first found in Piedmont, Umbria, Pisa, Bologna, Florence, Naples, and Siena. one of the first on record was Benedetto Palmieri, a Norman Baron who helped conquest Sicily with his 80 knights.
 After the victorious battle, he received the castle of Naro and the territories of Canicatti and Ravanusa.

-Important Dates for the Palmerucci family
+Early History of the Palmerucci family

 This web page shows only a small excerpt of our Palmerucci research.
 More information is included under the topic Early Palmerucci History in all our PDF Extended History products and printed products wherever possible.